mityax/gnome-extension-touchup/README.md

 convertibles, without the need to manually switch between login sessions or to compromise on awkward user interfaces.
-Elements of the interface that are useful in both, touch and non-touch mode (e.g. notification swipe gestures) will always be active, while elements that are useless or annoying when having a keyboard at hand (e.g. the gesture navigation bar) will only be active in touch mode.
+Elements of the interface that are useful in both, touch and non-touch mode (e.g. notification swipe gestures) will always be active, while elements that are useless or annoying when having a keyboard and touchpad at hand (e.g. the gesture navigation bar) will only be active in touch mode.

 This also means that users can just use their well-known and stable Gnome Shell (with their favorite extensions) and can add the additional touch